nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* small business owner that has a need to manage a sizeable number of customers and orders
+* increase customer loyalty and retention rate
+* engage with their customers and build long-term relationships with customers by providing incentives
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:
+Help small business owners manage customers and their orders to boost customer satisfaction and retention rate, ultimately growing their business.

 ### User stories